-So title of the blog post, can’t spell ’cause I’m being watched, and then I can just add the text here.
+Title of the blog post, can’t spell ’cause I’m being watched, and then I can just add the text here.
 I can add images to the blog post and I can save that and I can publish it.
-So it’s pretty straightforward.
+It’s pretty straightforward.

 And the same goes for creating a page.
-So this is something that’s not in the blog, it sits separate to the blog.
+This is something that’s not in the blog, it sits separate to the blog.
 And I just go to pages, add new and it will look pretty similar to the way that a blog post looks like.

 I have a plugin for Google analytics, I have a plugin for forms, I have a plugin so that I can add the Facebook pixel to my page, social media plugins, a whole range of plugins and it’s essentially done from the plugin section here.

 And then I can add new and once I add, select add new, I’m able to either upload a plugin that I’ve purchased or I can choose from the plugin section within WordPress.
-So there are a whole bunch of free plugins that I can also use.
+There are a whole bunch of free plugins that I can also use.

 Modifying the existing template is really easy.
-So what you see now is one of their existing themes and templates.
+What you see now is one of their existing themes and templates.
 And to change it, I once again go into edit in the top left-hand corner and then now I can go in and change it.